How to Dispose of an Old Computer and Thwart Identity Thieves

 Decide Where to Send It

 When the device is clean, consider what you’ll do with it next.
-You can pass it along to a neighbor or a friend or finally set up your great aunt Martha with Internet access, but, because computers can be made of metals, plastic and glass, you might also consider recycling it.
+You can pass it along to a neighbor or a friend.
+Or, you might also consider recycling it.

 If your computer is relatively new, though, you might consider selling it or trading it in instead.
 There are hosts of refurbishers that recondition and upgrade old computers for resale, or for use by people in underserved communities.
 Microsoft has a list of recommended refurbishers with both commercial and charitable objectives.
 Meanwhile, Apple has its own refurbish program, offering gift cards for devices it deems viable or recycling options if your computer is judged not reusable (even if your computer isn’t a Mac).

 Whatever you decide, know that the companies that sponsor these programs recommend removing all the data from your computer before you send it off to its new home.
 If your needs are pretty basic, and you plan to sell or pass the device along, overwriting your data with a program might do the trick.
-But, if you’re looking for the ultimate protection – and peace of mind – you just might find that nothing short of a hammer will do.
+But if you’re planning to recycle your computer and you are looking for the ultimate protection — and peace of mind — you just might find that nothing short of a hammer will do.

 PCWorld Magazine says using a hammer on your hard drive may be a waste of still-usable hardware, so you may want to consider the above options first.
-But, if you decide to destroy the drive instead, the NIST recommends these safety precautions:
+But, if you decide to destroy the hard drive and recycle your computer, the NIST recommends these safety precautions:

 - Disconnect all power sources from the computer.

 - Use the instruction manual or schematic to find the computer’s hard drive.